8fold/site-joshbruce.com/content-root/public/experiences/health-and-wellness/historical-summaries/202307/content.md

 {!! dateblock !!}

 Still figuring out how best to create these entries.
 I may switch to monthly entries instead of yearly, with each month as a section.
-Further, I will try subdividing things a bit regarding movements to distinguish between prescribed (by a professional) and additional movements I'm putting in as well.
+Further, I will try subdividing things regarding movements to distinguish between prescribed (by a professional) and additional movements I'm putting in.
 Finally, I'm considering separating improvement areas from degradation (wins and losses).

 Feeling pretty depressed.